 Don’t forget about frequent flier miles, as well as airline reward points (like American Express Membership Reward points).
 Be strategic with using them, and make sure you are getting the most for your points.

-For flights, tools like HipMunk, Kayak, and Yapta can be helpful to compare rates and decide if it’s time to buy.
+For flight deals, tools like HipMunk, Kayak, and Yapta can be helpful to compare rates and decide if it’s time to buy.
 Flying Saturday to Saturday is often the most expensive, especially during school vacations.
 Try to travel on Monday, Tuesday, or Wednesday if possible.

 If you belong to AAA or another club, see if you can get a special rate on your hotel and/or attraction tickets.
 Employers often offer discounted tickets too – so ask around at work to see if you can get a great deal.